muhammadsami987123/100DaysOfAI-Agents/99_FormFillerBot/README.md

 ### 🌐 Web Interface

+The web interface provides an interactive way to manage your data and analyze forms:

 #### 1. **Manage Your Data**
-   - Navigate to the "Manage Data" tab
+   - Navigate to the "Manage Data" tab.
-   - Fill in your personal information, professional details, and education
+   - Fill in your personal, professional, and educational information using the provided forms.
-   - Click "Save Data" to store your information locally
+   - Click "Save Data" to securely store your information locally.
-   - All data is saved to `./data/user_data.json`
+   - All data is saved to `./data/user_data.json` within your project directory.

 #### 2. **Analyze a Form**
-   - Navigate to the "Analyze Form" tab
+   - Switch to the "Analyze Form" tab.
-   - Paste form field information in JSON format:
+   - Paste the form field information in JSON format (e.g., extracted from a web page's HTML).
      ```json
      [
        {